daly-h/daly-h.github.io/_posts/2020-12-21-ag-climatise.md

 If Ireland relay wants to pursue an ambitious climate target and meaningfully transform into a sustainable society, we need to move away from long-term pledges and start making realistic and truly transformative actions across all sectors.

-##Ireland’s agricultural system is unsustainable
+## Ireland’s agricultural system is unsustainable

-A newly-proposed accounting metric for greenhouse gas emissions known as GWP* is being used to claim that stabilised methane emissions are “climate neutral”, but there is no global scientific or political consensus that this is the correct interpretation.
+A newly-proposed accounting metric for greenhouse gas emissions known as GWP\* is being used to claim that stabilised methane emissions are “climate neutral”, but there is no global scientific or political consensus that this is the correct interpretation.
+With rising methane emissions, which is the case globally and in Ireland, this metric shows that we are under-counting the warming impact of methane.
+However, for falling methane emissions, the opposite is the case.

 There are no easy solutions or get-out-of-jail free cards.
 Ireland’s agricultural system, which relies on producing the most carbon-intensive foods, is highly unsustainable.
 To meet the goals of the Paris Agreement, which was adopted five years ago, and to avert the worst impacts of climate change, deep cuts in global methane emissions are required, which will likely require making diets more sustainable as well as transforming food production systems.